ryanirl/msna-detect/README.md

 ## Overview

 Muscle Sympathetic Nerve Activity (MSNA) provides direct measurement of sympathetic outflow to skeletal muscle vasculature, offering insight into neural mechanisms governing cardiovascular control.
 This repository presents a robust and efficient deep learning framework for automated detection of bursts in MSNA signals, addressing a challenging task that traditionally requires time-consuming manual annotation by experts.
 Our approach utilizes a 1D convolutional neural network based on U-Net architecture that reformulates burst detection by modeling probabilistic distributions around burst points.
 The framework exploits CNN translation invariance with random window sampling for efficient training, and can process recordings of arbitrary length without boundary artifacts during inference.
+In fact, models can be trained on most laptop CPU in under 4 minutes.

 This library provides a simple API for both training and inference, along with pre-trained models for immediate application.

 ## Installation